top of page

 My answer, "Have you checked the price of cancer lately?".

-We are affected differently by fresh, live, whole organic foods which provide vital energy compared to processed foods which contain artificial colouring, preservatives, chemicals, pesticides, antibiotics and hormones making our systems work harder to process.
+We are affected differently by fresh, live, whole organic foods which provide vital energy compared to processed foods which contain artificial coloring, preservatives, chemicals, pesticides, antibiotics and hormones making our systems work harder to process.
 Consuming meat is not only difficult for our bodies to digest, but also forces our liver and kidneys to work harder to process all these chemicals.
 Eating excess protein depletes calcium for our bodies.
 Furthermore, when you eat meat, you take in the animal's energy, including the energy of how the animal was raised as well as the fear and trauma from being slaughtered.
 Meat also also raises the levels of dopamine, adrenaline and norepinephrine in our bodies which can result in increased aggressiveness.

-Organic whole grains (which increase the level of serotonin and result in affect us mentally by giving us a feeling of well being and being better able to handle stress), vegetables, legumes, seeds and nuts bring us a more balanced set of nurtrients and natural energy.
+Organic whole grains (which increase the level of serotonin and result in affect us mentally by giving us a feeling of well being and being better able to handle stress), vegetables, legumes, seeds and nuts bring us a more balanced set of nutrients and natural energy.
 Other foods affect our memory and ability to focus, think clearly, and relax.
 There are many ways in which the foods we choose to eat effect us mentally, emotionally, and physically.
-Dark leafy greens and whole grains are abundant in the supply of necessary magnessium, phoshorous and calcium which is vital for our bodies.
+Dark leafy greens and whole grains are abundant in the supply of necessary magnesium, phosphorus and calcium which is vital for our bodies.
 Consuming calcium is important in prevention of osteoporosis.
-Calcium from dairy, animal protein and processed foods cannot be compared to the absorbtion of calcium from dark leafy greens and sea vegetables due to their more optimal phosphorus ratio.
+Calcium from dairy, animal protein and processed foods cannot be compared to the absorption of calcium from dark leafy greens and sea vegetables due to their more optimal phosphorus ratio.

 Excess sugar, fat, salt, protein, caffeine, white flour, artificial sweeteners, junk and processed foods, lack of fiber, vitamins and minerals, are major contributing factors in heart disease, cancer, diabetes and chronic fatigue.
 Instead of providing us with vitality and nutrients, these foods do the opposite and provide us with poor quality energy, causing us to become over weight, sluggish and malnourished.